Translate this page

 The City's drainage system requires regular maintenance and upgrades.
-If you wish to report a drainage problem in New Orleans, then visit here

 The Federal, State and City governments have implemented a range of actions designed to protect the City from flood events.
 These actions include making grants available for drainage improvement projects and home elevation, offering flood insurance, constructing levees and floodwalls, and planning coastal restoration.
 These large-scale mitigation actions that provide benefit across the city and region require coordination between multiple levels of government and affected stakeholders.

 Levees are earthen or concrete structures that are constructed to protect the city from flood events.
 Levees are located along the Mississippi River, Lake Pontchartrain and in the eastern sections of the City.

 Image courtesy of the Federal Emergency Management Agency (FEMA)